 I always spend the last weekends of August on the lake with family, squeezing out every last drop of summer fun before we have to get the kids ready to head back to school.
-They're the kind of days where you simply lose track of just how many times you were in the lake -- 7 times, maybe 8?
-But who's counting...
+The last days of summer are the kind of days where you simply lose track of just how many times you were in the lake -- 7 times, maybe 8?
+But who's counting?

-On one hand I feel heartbroken; like my summer crush is about to leave me.
+On the one hand, I feel heartbroken, like my summer crush is about to leave me.
 On the other hand, I remember that some things just get better as fall approaches in the Adirondacks.
-Not to mention the fact that pumpkin & apple cider donuts will soon by available at just about every turn, fall beers are about to hit the local taps, and the realization that ski season isn't too far off!
+Not to mention the fact that pumpkin and apple cider donuts will soon be available at just about every turn, fall beers are about to hit the local taps, and ski season isn't too far off!
 So, here we go, it's time to accept the inevitable and get ready to gear up for some of the best that autumn has to offer.

 4 activities that get even better in the fall